Holidays in Merano

 • 68 rooms

-Hotel Meranerhof brings back the Belle Époque era and has some of the best scenery in Merano.
-The established gardens are backed by the peaks of Mutspitze, Hirzer and Tschigat.
+Hotel Meranerhof is reminiscent of the Belle Époque era and has some of the best scenery in Merano, particularly in the summer sunshine.
+The beautiful gardens are backed by the peaks of the Mutspitze, Hirzer and Tschigat mountains.
 Enjoy the views from the indoor pool or from the fantastic glass-ceiling restaurant.

 • @accommodation.PropertyRating